valerianpereira/handy-functions/README.md

 Holds a range of handy functions which can be re-used wisely

 /*
- * Function to print a formatted array tree
+ * Function to print a formatted array tree with the <pre> tag
  *
  * Params :
  * $input_array 	array 	Array which is to be printed.
 Can be single/multi dimensional